oppia/oppia-web-developer-docs/Instructions-for-voice-artists.md

     ![image](https://user-images.githubusercontent.com/16653571/55646262-5d47c000-57f8-11e9-8a2e-4df6ab6fa52c.png)

+**Note:** Some voiceover artists have experienced issues when recording within the browser.
+For this reason, we recommend that you upload files instead of using the Record button.

 6. As you record/upload audio for the cards, **make sure to click the "Publish Changes" button** on the top of the navigation bar (see image below).
 In the pop-up that appears, add a message about the work you have done (like "Added voice-over in English.") and publish the changes.

     ![image](https://user-images.githubusercontent.com/16653571/55648581-558b1a00-57fe-11e9-9394-85853c4c73d5.png)